ckdrew670/cognacbox-bedrock-sage/README.md

     SHELL
 ```

-* `composer install` and `vagrant up`
+* `composer install` and `vagrant up`.

+*NB: You may encounter an error when you provision the box in future re: being unable to find the public folder but this can be ignored**

+* Go to the admin area and run through the WP installation steps

 ### Sage/theme setup
-* You can then set up a fresh Sage theme:
+* You can then set up a fresh Sage theme inf the following ways:
   * Sage 9 https://docs.roots.io/sage/9.x/installation/
   * Sage 10 https://docs.roots.io/sage/10.x/installation/#installation-2
-  * or add in an existing theme
+  * or add in an existing theme by copying it over

-* if you are using an existing theme and want to import assets, copy them over from the existing project (plugins/uploads) and place any DB dump SQL files in the `/web` directory.
+*NB: if you are using an existing theme and want to import assets, copy them over from the existing project (plugins/uploads) and place any DB dump SQL files in the `/web` directory.**